user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 - Kubernetes provides *NoOps* by abstracting away the actual hardware and exposing it as a single platform for deploying and running applications.

 ## 1.2 Understanding What Containers are

+- Kubernetes solves the problems discussed in 1.1 by isolating apps inside containers.
+  - Container technologies include *Docker* and *rkt*

+### 1.2.1 Understanding What Containers are

+- Both containers and VMs prevent dependency conflicts, but only containers:
+  - Can be configured automatically
+  - Share the host's OS (kernel), thereby saving resources, money and time in boots etc

+#### Isolating Components with Linux Container Technologies

+- Containers share the host's OS, but containers' processes are isolated from each other, preventing interference.

+#### Comparing Virtual Machines to Containers

+- While containers share the host's OS and resources, VMs don't.
+  - Each guest VM includes its own OS which translates instructions through the hypervisor to the host's OS.
+  - Each guest VM stakes a claim on the host's resources (CPU, RAM, HHD...) through the hypervisor that other VM's can't use.

+- Note, there are 2 types of hypervisors:
+  - Type 1 hypervisor that don't use the host's OS
+  - Type 2 hypervisor that does use the host's OS

+- Because VM's overhead, Ops often group multiple apps on each VM instead of dedicating a whole VM to each app.
+  - Containers don't have this overhead so apps are split into microservices

+- VM's aren't all bad.
+VMs provide full OS isolation, while containers don't, but this comes at a large cost.

+#### Introducing the Mechanisms that make Container Isolation Possible

 -